microsoft/DynamicTelemetry/docs/docs/Architecture.Components.Processor.Overview.document.md

 A processor is more complicated than it may seem at first blush.
 Simply injecting code in line to a telemetry pipeline sounds great at first, but there can be real risks as described in the [Observer Effect](./PositionPaper.ObserverEffect.document.md) section of this documentation.

 In short, the Observer Effect is a reality where the act of observing a system can actually result in changes to the system, often with detrimental irony.

+To address this, a Processor must meet the following requirements:

+1. By design, it does not modify the system state.
+2. Each pillar in [Probe Risk](./Architecture.Probes.Overview.document.md) is supported by a measurement mechanism.
+3. Each measurement is communicated to the user in a simple and understandable manner.
+4. Each measurement has an upper bound or ceiling that is always enforced in conjunction with the processor.
+5. Should the upper bound be exceeded, the Processor will automatically disable.

+These requirements are serious and will influence how Dynamic Telemetry is used in practice.

+There will be scenarios where Dynamic Telemetry could be useful that will not be applicable as a result.
+And this is OK.

+It is the belief of dynamic telemetries designers that having limitations to the application.
+Are necessary in order to provide a trustworthy.
+Diagnostic system that is suitable for use within a large.
+Cloud environment.

+In short, we take the observability effect seriously.